sdwrage/imstillhere/README.md

 The amount of time, in seconds, that the user can sit idle before the onIdleLimit callback method is called.
 Two arguments are passed into this callback; settings and resetTimer
-(a function used to reset the timer)
+(a function used to reset the timer).

 **redirectTimeLimit**